 Let The Shopping Begin

 Now that you have all the measurement information in hand, the rest of ‘how to buy a toilet’ is just shopping fun.
-You will now be looking at features, color, shapes and aesthetic.
-Limited only by how much your dollar could stretch.
+You will now be looking at the various toilet types, designs, and flushing capacity.

 Which Flush Toilet Can Really Flush?